Brotherhood of War: Major George Washington "Father" Lunsford, USA

 A native of Philadelphia, G.W.
 Lunsford entered the army upon his graduation from the University of Pennsylvania.
-Youngest of four children, he comes from a family of doctors; his father and oldest brother are surgeons, his second brother is a psychiatrist, and his leftist sister holds a Ph.D. from and is a professor at Swarthmore College, which Father refers to as "Joseph Stalin U", due to its many left-wing and socialist academics.
+The youngest of four children, he comes from a family of doctors; his father and oldest brother are surgeons, his second brother is a psychiatrist, and his leftist sister holds a Ph.D. from and is a professor at Swarthmore College, which Father refers to as "Joseph Stalin U", due to its many left-wing and socialist academics.

 A talented, black Army Special Forces officer, Lunsford served a tour in Vietnam in command of an A Team, where he came to know then-Lieutenant John Oliver, who flies Father and his A Team in and out of Laos on classified missions using an innovative insertion technique developed by the two of them.
 Wounded on one such mission, when Oliver takes command of the team and leads them out of Laos, he recommends Oliver for the Silver Star and the Combat Infantryman Badge.

 His proficiency in Swahili allows him to play a key role in support of operations in the Congo.
 He spent almost half a year in his own words, "running around in the bush with the Simbas," during which time he would have been tortured to death had his true identity been discovered.
 When the Simbas captured Stanleyville, Lunsford made his way to the apartment building where Hanni Portet, Ursula Craig, and Jeffy Craig are sheltering after being stranded by Sabena Airlines and protects them from the rebels.
 He becomes a good friend to John Oliver and Jacques Portet as a result.
-President Lyndon Johnson personally decorated him for his service in the Congo Crisis with a Silver Star (his third).
+President Johnson personally decorated him for his service in the Congo Crisis with a Silver Star (his third).